Linaro/lava/doc/v2/first-job.rst

 Test Definitions
 ----------------

-.. note:: The following is crap, but we should have something
-	  here I think.
-FIXME!

 In order to run a test, a test definition is required.
 A test definition is expressed in YAML format.
 A minimal test definition